Skip to main content

 " Aap bas apne jaisa koi dhund do."
 Shakti smiled.

-" Sorry main toh one unique piece hoon, mere se kam acchi milegi."
-She shrugged making everyone laugh.
+" Sorry, main toh one unique piece hoon, mere se kam acchi milegi."
+She shrugged, making everyone laugh.

 " Chalega bas aap ka parchayi hona chahiye."
-He spoke as eyes met and Heer looked away as Ajabde smiled.
+He spoke as eyes met, and Heer looked away as Ajabde smiled.

 Shakti was in his room, all smiles, remembering what happened when Pratap entered after his Royal traditional bath in a white Kurta.
 He frowned a little as Shakti neither noticed his knock nor his presence.
-He was just standing at the window, looking at nothing in particular, in all smiling.
+He was just standing at the window, looking at nothing in particular, all smiling.

 " Ahem!"
 He startled Shakti as the smile faded.

-" You know what Shakti!"
+" You know what, Shakti!"

 " What?"